Noga-Zohar/Hackathon_2022/README.md

 # basic_analysis.py
 Contains BasicAnalysis class with the following functions:
+- new_dir - creates attribute of designated path for analysis output
 - time_info - prints the duration of the recording in secs and HH:MM:SS format
 - statistics_power - returns df of simple descriptive statistics (mean, std, max) for each wave band power in every second averaged over electrodes as well as a graph of mean power vs. time.
 Can also be applied to electrodes instead of waves
 - highest_band_power - returns df of wave bands' power recording that exceeded an inputted threshold calculated uniquely for each wave band*electrode combo